Actor Treat Williams, CT native and star of 'Hair' and 'Everwood', is killed in VT motorcycle crash

 “I’m just devastated.
 He was the nicest guy.
 He was so talented,” McPherson told People magazine.

-"He was an actor's actor," McPherson said.
+“He was an actor’s actor," McPherson said.
 "Filmmakers loved him.
-He's been the heart of the Hollywood since the late 1970s."
+He’s been the heart of ...
+Hollywood since the late 1970s.”

 Colleagues and friends praised Williams as kind, generous and creative.